Kathirrodri17/Portfolio-Projects/Premier League winner predicting ML model/README.md

 ## Project Overview

-This Project aims to predict the winners of English Premier League (EPL) matches for the 2024-25 season.
-Utilizing historical data from the 2022-2024 seasons, a prediction model was built to forecast match outcomes with a focus on match winners.
+This project aims to predict the winners of English Premier League (EPL) matches for the 2024-25 season.
+By leveraging historical data from the 2022-2024 seasons, a prediction model has been developed to forecast match outcomes with a primary focus on determining the match winners.
+The model utilizes various match-related features such as team performance and statistics, match conditions to provide accurate predictions, helping fans, analysts, and stakeholders make informed decisions about upcoming EPL matches.

 ## Data Scrapping
 The Project required realtime match data from the English Premier League and was extracted using HTML from Fbref.
 Data scraping was one of  important part of this project.